 Be more patient than your cats, and be firm.
 They count on you to make the right choices – they’re pets, not owners!
 (I have to keep reminding myself of that.)

 Sourcing raw ingredients is extremely important.
 Meats that are prepared for human consumption are not given the same strict antibacterial treatment as raw meats that are raised for pet consumption.
-Meat for you is meant to be cooked – so the standards are more lax.
+Meat for you is meant to be cooked – so the standards are less stringent.

 Many providers exist that offer organic, healthy sources of meat like rabbits, ducks, chicken, etc. for your kitty.
 This will make it safe to feed raw ingredients.